CAMB-DSbD/tee-morello-performance-experiments/README.md

 -  Benchmark ABI processes: use -mabi=purecap-benchmark

-The [helloworld.c compilation example](https://ctsrd-cheri.github.io/cheribsd-getting-started/helloworld/index.html) might be helpful.
+The example of the [compilation of helloworld.c](https://ctsrd-cheri.github.io/cheribsd-getting-started/helloworld/index.html) might be helpful.
 The *root# file* command can be used to verify the ABI targeted by the compiler.